cooeycomrades/discord-bot-tcm/cooey-bot/readme.md

 **Office Discord Bot of the Cooey Discord**

-This section contains the cogs/modules that power the office cooey bot!
+This section contains the cogs/modules that power the offical cooey bot!

-Customcom: Will be used for all of the CMMC/NIST Controls once a list is developed for ease of import
+customcom: Will be used for all of the CMMC/NIST Controls once a list is developed for ease of import

-Embedcreator: Used to make the embed seen in #introductions to get the gcchigh role
+embedcreator: Used to make the embed seen in #introductions to get the gcchigh role

 redditpost: Generates the reddit feeds for both r/NISTControls and r/CMMC